aimms/user-guide/miscellaneous/CompLis/CompLis.rst

 level value of variable 'Generation(Rome,Italy)' is 10 in the first file and 2 in the second file.

-If CompLis would conclude that both files contain the same constraint listing(s) then the output file would contain:
+If CompLis would conclude that both files contain the same constraint listing(s) then the output file would be:

 .. code-block:: text
    :linenos: